Automate testing and executing hello-world.nf using custom inputs with GitHub Actions

 if-no-files-found: warn

-Describes the step as uploading output files.uses: actions/upload-artifact@v4
+• name: Describes the step as uploading output files.

-This action uploads the specified file as artifacts, which can be downloaded from the GitHub Actions interface after the workflow is completed.with:
+• uses: actions/upload-artifact@v4 This action uploads the specified file as artifacts, which can be downloaded from the GitHub Actions interface after the workflow is completed.

-Specifies the path to the file to be uploaded.
-The wildcard**/upper-shona-results.txt
+• path: Specifies the path to the file to be uploaded.
+The wildcard **/upper-shona-results.txt is used to search for upper-shona-results.txt in any directory.

 Saving artifacts is useful for keeping track of how the pipeline's output changes after new code or edits are introduced and for debugging purposes if something goes wrong.